KNFullStack/KN-Fitness/README.md

   * All links testing and working to allow the user to navigate easily through the pages.
 ### Returning User
 * I'd want to know more about the prices.
-  * Working dropdown menu under "INFO" section of navigation bar displays a new link for "MEMBERSHIPS".
+  * Working navigation bar displays a link for "MEMBERSHIPS".
 All links tested and working.
 * I'd like to know if there are regular classes each day that I'd be interested in and what the schedule is.
-  * Working dropdown menu under "INFO" section of navigation bar displays a new link for "TIMETABLE".
+  * Working navigation bar displays a link for "TIMETABLE".
 All links tested and working.
 * What the opening times are and if this fits my working patterns.
-  * Working dropdown menu under "INFO" section of navigation bar displays a new link for "OPENING TIMES".
+  * Working navigation bar displays a link for "OPENING TIMES".
 All links tested and working.
 * How to get in contact with the gym.
   * Testing the "CONTACT" button takes the user to a contact form to be able to select their query type and send a message.
 * If there are any social media accounts to check out the gym further.
   * The very bottom of the page display the social media accounts.
 These have been tested to ensure they open to the correct website and in a new tab.
 ### Frequent User
 * If the timetable has changed regarding classes.
-  * Working dropdown menu under "INFO" section of navigation bar displays a new link for "TIMETABLE".
+  * Working navigation bar displays a link for "TIMETABLE".
 All links tested and working.
 * If there are any new personal trainers that have joined the team.
-  * Working dropdown menu under "INFO" section of navigation bar displays a new link for "PERSONAL TRAINERS".
+  * Working navigation bar displays a link for "PERSONAL TRAINERS".
 All links tested and working.
 * A new featured product that I may be interested in.
   * Large section in the "Who are we?" section that display information regading the current featured product along with some descriptive information.
 * If there have been new images added to the gallery.